 Read our in-depth guide to the perfect qualification call here.

 Now that you’ve qualified your lead and are conceived they are a prospect worth pursuing, it is time to get the decision-maker onboard and into a meeting.

 Encourage your contact to bring the decision-maker into the mix.
 Discuss in the call when and how this can happen.
 Suggest a couple of times and days with your availability and ask your lead to set up a joint meeting and facilitate an introduction.
 Alternatively, ask your prospect for the decision maker’s contact details and set up the meeting yourself.
 Remember to add context and cc your initial contact so it is clear to the decision-maker that there is some momentum already in this buying process.

 The key to catching your mysterious decision-maker is the perfect follow-up.
 After your initial qualification call or even demo call (if your prospect has enough influence and knowledge to take these initial first steps) send a follow-up email immediately with details of what was discussed, and the to-dos for each party.

 Give your contact up to 3 days to take the next steps and reach out to the decision-maker.
 If they don’t complete these next steps follow up again, emphasizing your availability and send any extra resources that might help them to get their manager onboard.
 Think pre-recorded demos, or video messages directed directly to the decision-maker with the key points already discussed, a short pitch with a value proposition, and what should happen next.
-This will remind both the lead and decision-maker that behind an email address is an empathetic sales professional eager to help them overcome their challenges.
+This will remind both the lead and decision-maker that behind the email address is an empathetic sales professional eager to help them overcome their challenges.